 Some people say they can detect coconut, but for the life of me, I can’t.
 The glossy brown seeds have a pretty hard outer covering, and aren’t the easiest to grind in a mill, so I just tend to pound them with a pestle and mortar.
 As you can see in the image above, when pounded, they are a very light colour on the inside.

-In terms of aroma and flavour, once crushed, they remind me of the Ethiopian cardamom, Aframomum corrorima or korarima, image below.
+In terms of aroma and flavour, once crushed, grains of paradise remind me of the Ethiopian cardamom, Aframomum corrorima or korarima, image below.
 The Ethiopian cardamom is an essential ingredient in making Doro Wot, that Ethiopian chicken stew.